Helping you grow closer to God

 And the answer to, “Do you love me?”
 The answer is always, yes.
 Regardless of what they’ve done, where they’ve been, what they go through.
 And when you keep those two things in balance, you’ll produce kids that are very secure, have a healthy sense of significance, and know what it means to submit to authority.

 So God gives us this brand new way about how relationships work in the family.
 It’s the foundation of human relationships, respect for authority, and human development.

-And then what you’re going to find is that when you are a middle-aged parent and your parents are aging, they’re your parents, you’re still to honor your parents.
+And then what you’re going to find is that when you are a middle-aged parent and your parents are aging, you’re still to honor your parents.
 But what the Scripture says what that looks like is completely different.

 So let’s look at them one at a time.
 What’s it look like to honor our parents as a child?
 I honor my parents by, write the word in, obeying them.
 When there’s a small child, whether they’re three, five, seven, nine, eleven.
 I mean on up through the teens.
 But a child honors their parents, first and foremost, by obeying them.

 Ephesians 6:1 to 4 says, “Children.”
 It’s a command.
 “Obey your parents in the Lord, for this is right.”

 Now, did you notice what he’s quoting here?
 Honor your father and mother.
 The Apostle Paul, inspired by the Spirit, is reaching back to the fifth command.
 “Which is the first commandment with a promise.”
 Why?
 “That it may go well with you and that you may enjoy long life on the earth.”

 So, children, here’s your responsibility.
 Obedience.
 And then notice the next line.
 And notice who’s morally responsible in the home.
 Does the next line say, “parents”?
 Does the next line say “mothers”?
 What’s it say?